-We are desperately short of trained lipreading tutors.
+We are desperately short of trained lipreading teachers.
 This is a wonderfully rewarding career for anyone with empathy for people with hearing loss and a clear speaking voice.
-Many lipreading tutors have hearing loss themselves.
+Many lipreading teachers have hearing loss themselves.

-There are now regular Lipreading Teacher Training Courses (LTTCs) in London, Manchester and Scotland and occasional ones elsewhere.
+There are now regular Lipreading Teacher Training Courses (LTTCs) in London, Scotland and occasional ones elsewhere.